hschletz/Braintacle/INSTALL.md

 To finish installation, reload the Apache configuration.
 Your system is now ready to accept client connections.

-Depending on your configuration, you may see some errors in the Apache log file like this:

-    braintacle-server: Can't load SOAP::Transport::HTTP* - Web service will be unavailable

-These messages are harmless and can be ignored if you don't plan to use the (unsupported) SOAP service.

 Set up the administration console
 ---------------------------------